St. Charles Parish Profile

 • Conduct community demonstrations on best management practices

-• Write news column, webpage content, and seminars on agriculture practices
+• Write news columns, webpage content, and host seminars on agricultural and gardening practices

 Promote the wise use of natural resources and protection of the environment